andsens/docopt.sh/README.rst

     $ ./naval_fate.sh ship Olympia move 1 5 --speed 8
     The Olympia is now moving to 1,5 at 8 knots.

+Note that the variables ``$ship``, ``$move``, etc. are not set in the global scope, but rather contained the scope of the invoking function.
+You are however not restricted to calling ``eval "$(docopt "$@")"`` from a function, calling docopt outside of functions will work just fine.

 Refreshing the parser
 ---------------------

 ``docopt.sh`` embeds a hash of the help text into the parser to ensure that the two always match.
 In order to update the parser, simply run ``docopt.sh`` again.
 The existing parser will be replaced with a new one.
 If the parser was generated with any particular options, these options will be re-applied unless instructed otherwise with ``--no-auto-params`` (``docopt.sh`` also embeds the command line options it was used with).